changeworld/azure-docs.pl-pl/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     $containerName = 'vhds'
     New-AzureStorageContainer -Name $containerName -Context $xioContext

-#### <a name="step-5-placing-os-vhd-on-standard-or-premium-storage"></a>Krok 5: Wprowadzenie do wirtualnego dysku twardego systemu operacyjnego na Standard lub Premium Storage
+#### <a name="step-5-placing-os-vhd-on-standard-or-premium-storage"></a>Krok 5: Wprowadzenie wirtualny dysk twardy oparty na standardowy lub Premium Storage
     #NOTE: Set up subscription and default storage account which is used to place the OS VHD in

     #If you want to place the OS VHD Premium Storage Account